 5. Are there any other sustainable products/services currently out there?

 The first thing that came to mind is Too Good To Go.
 It’s a free app that tackles food waste.
-Instead of restaurants throwing away their unsold food, they put it up on the app at a reduced price.
+Instead of restaurants throwing away their unsold food, they put it up on the app at a reduced price for users to pick up!
 Food is usually available when restaurants are closing, so it’s great for students who have been stuck in the library all day.
-Using Too Good To Go is an easy way to contribute to tackling food waste and it makes you feel a bit better about getting a takeaway!
+It makes you feel a bit better about getting a takeaway!